iMissile/Self.Writing/Notes/DataScience_notes.md

 - COOL!
 [Tol Color Schemes](https://owi.usgs.gov/blog/tolcolors/)
 	- COOL!
 [Colour Schemes](https://personal.sron.nl/~pault/data/colourschemes.pdf), Prepared by: Paul Tol
 	- [THE PAUL TOL 21-COLOR SALUTE](https://tradeblotter.wordpress.com/2013/02/28/the-paul-tol-21-color-salute/)
-- COOL!
-[What Are We Plotting, What Are We Animating](https://www.data-imaginist.com/2018/what-are-we-plotting-what-are-we-animating/), Sep 24, 2018.
-ANIMATION GGANIMATE
 - Для быстрый конвертации R `data.frame` в JSON: https://github.com/SymbolixAU/jsonify
 - COOL! [mschart](https://ardata-fr.github.io/mschart/).
 The mschart package provides a framework for easily create charts for ‘Microsoft PowerPoint’ documents.
 It has to be used with package officer that will produce the charts in new or existing PowerPoint or Word documents.
 - COOL!
 [Crosstalk is an add-on to the htmlwidgets package](https://rstudio.github.io/crosstalk/)